Ron del Barrilito: Packaging

 Ron del Barrilito's iconic label has remained virtually unchanged since the late nineteenth century.
 The medals on the main label's upper segment were awarded for quality during various Expositions across the United States in the early twentieth century.

 The star-based denomination is another takeaway that Pedro Fernández learned from French brandy making.
 It was common practice in France at that time to use stars to show the quality of a particular brandy.

 Varieties

-The original Ron del Barrilito is known today as Ron del Barrilito Tres Estrellas (“Three Stars”).
+The original rum that started it all is known today as Ron del Barrilito Tres Estrellas (“Three Stars”).
 It is a blend of rums aged between 6 and 10 years.
+It is a versatile rum that can be used for anything from cocktails to sipping.

-Ron del Barrilito Dos Estrellas (“Two Stars”) is a younger rum better suited for everyday drinking.
+Later introduced during the Prohibition Era, Ron del Barrilito Dos Estrellas (“Two Stars”) is a younger rum better suited for everyday drinking.
 Dos Estrellas is aged between 3 and 5 years.

-In 2018, Ron del Barrilito launched a limited edition production of Ron del Barrilito Cinco Estrellas (“Five Stars”), a blend of rums aged up to 35 years.
+In 2018, Ron del Barrilito launched a limited edition production of Ron del Barrilito Cinco Estrellas (“Five Stars”) Reserva Suprema, a blend of rums aged up to 35 years.
+This rum is no longer in production, as such when the bottles run out it is gone.

-Ron del Barrilito Cuatro Estrellas (”Four Stars”) is aged up to 20 years and only available at their visitor center where customers can fill and seal their own bottle.
+In 2019, to celebrate the opening of the visitor center, a special blend was created.
+Ron del Barrilito Cuatro Estrellas (”Four Stars”), Edicion de la Hacienda is aged between 10 and 20 years and is only available at their visitor center where customers can fill and seal their own bottle.

+Ron del Barrilito also makes two unique products: Ron Hacienda Santa Ana, an overproof rum that has 69% alcohol by volume, and coquito.
+The coquito is made using the signature Ron del Barrilito Tres Estrellas rum.

+In 2023, Ron del Barrilito introduced its collection of single cask rums to the public.
+The Autobiografia Don Pedro Fernandez collection is meant to honor the Fernandez family tradition of setting aside truly exceptional rums for personal consumption on the Hacienda.
+Two selections of this rum have been released.
+The first selection was a barrel from 1991 aged for 32 years that produced only 143 bottles.
+It sold in two months.
+The second and current selection is a barrel from 1997 aged for 27 years that produced 229 bottles.
+The unique flavor profiles can not be replicated as such once they are sold, it is no longer available.

-All Ron del Barrilito rums are 43% Alcohol by Volume (86 Proof).
+With exception of the overproof rum and the coquito, all of Ron del Barrilito rums are 43% Alcohol by Volume (86 Proof).